AcroMedia/commerce_xls_import/README.txt

 ------------

-The Commerce XLS Import module is a Drupal Commerce module that allows the import of Drupal Commerce Products from an XLS file.
+The Commerce XLS Import module is a Drupal Commerce module that allows the import of Drupal Commerce Products from an XLSX file.

  * For a full description of the module, visit the project page: https://www.drupal.org/project/commerce_xls_import